codecypher/LearnAI/Level-0/ml/data_science_primer.md

 - Boosting combines all the weak learners into a single strong learner.

 While bagging and boosting are both ensemble methods, they approach the problem from opposite directions:

-- Bagging uses complex base models and tries to "smooth out" their predictions.
+- Bagging uses complex base models and tries to "smooth out" the predictions.

-- Boosting uses simple base models and tries to "boost" their aggregate complexity.
+- Boosting uses simple base models and tries to "boost" the aggregate complexity.

-Ensembling is a general term but winhen the **base models** are decision trees, they have special names: random forests and boosted trees!
+Ensembling is a general term but when the **base models** are decision trees, they have special names: random forests and boosted trees!

 #### Gradient Boosting

-**Gradient boosting** is a machine learning technique for regression and classification problems which produces a prediction model in the form of an _ensemble_ of weak prediction models, typically decision trees.
+**Gradient boosting** is a machine learning technique for regression and classification problems which produces a prediction model in the form of an _ensemble_ of weak prediction models, usually decision trees.

 When a decision tree is the weak learner, the resulting algorithm is called gradient boosted trees which usually outperforms random forest.